paritytech/xcm-docs/src/journey/channels-and-bridges.md

 XCM has an instruction that allows us to send an XCM to a Non-Local Consensus System, meaning to MultiLocation that is outside our current GlobalConsensus.
 For example, it allows us to send an XCM from Kusama to Polkadot or from Polkadot to an Ethereum-based chain.
 Exporting an XCM to another Non-Local Consensus System will tend to utilize some extra consensus layer/mechanism, the obvious one being a bridge.
-The instruction to export an XCM is called the `ExportMessage`.
+The instruction to export an XCM is called `ExportMessage`.

 ## ExportMessage
 ```rust,noplayground